Havoc-1/A3KillhouseGenerator/README.md

 ## Installation Methods

 1a.
-Download mission file / scripts from the repository
+Download mission file / scripts from the repository (Latest releases)

 **or**